 The ingredients that are at the beginning of the list – first, second, third, will contain more than the amount of the ingredients listed at the end of the ingredient list.

-You should notice where sugar comes on the Ingredient List.
+Pay close attention where sugar comes on the Ingredient List.
 Is sugar one of the first ingredients in the list?

 Limit sugar, also called fructose corm syrup, corn syrup, sucrose, or glucose.
 If sugar is one of the first ingredients in the list, you may want to be sure to limit or avoid that product.